 /usr/bin/python (for architecture ppc7400): Mach-O executable ppc

-Now, on my system I installed the 32 bit Mac Python build.
+Now, on one of my earlier laptops, I installed the 32 bit Mac Python build.
 This installs with a link to

 /usr/local/bin/python .
 If I type